What do Shampoo, Massage and Brighton have in common?

 Shampoo actually derives from the Hindi and Urdu words ‘capo’ and ‘capna’ (to massage or press) and in fact shampoo meaning ‘to wash the hair’ didn’t get used over here until the middle of the 19th century.

-As we now provide it in the West, it is a luxurious and skilful massage which also includes neck, shoulders and upper arms.
+As we now provide it in the West, head massages are a luxurious and skilful massage which also includes neck, shoulders and upper arms.

 It’s the ultimate therapy to help unwind and relieve stress.